-Pregabalin
+Pregabaline

 Since 2017, the TREND scheme has seen significant development in the misuse of pregabalin (Lyrica®), a molecule prescribed for neuropathic pain, as an anticonvulsant or for certain anxiety disorders.
 In 2018 and 2019, this phenomenon kept expanding rapidly in several urban areas.
 This development can be seen in the existence of street markets (in Lyon, Marseille, Paris and its north-eastern suburbs).
-The use of pregabalin is mainly linked to the presence of unaccompanied minors arriving from the Maghreb and adults from the same region or from Eastern Europe or in very precarious situations.
-They consume it with methadone in search of intense euphoria and loss of inhibition (Gérome et al. 2019).

-Its misuse, which is rather discreet in France, increased in the second half of 2018, with 106 cases recorded compared to 26 in 2017 (ANSM 2019a).
-The updated data show that along the public with an initial prescription for therapeutic purposes, there has been a diversification of profiles, with rather young men seeking a euphoric and stimulating effect, by co-consuming with opiate substitution medications or even to modulate the effects of opioid withdrawal (just like Kratom, which can sometimes be used also in this case).
+These uses, which are rather discreet in France, increased in the second half of 2018, with 106 cases recorded compared to 26 in 2017 (ANSM 2019a).
+The updated data show that, in addition to the public having had an initial prescription for therapeutic purposes, there is a diversification of profiles.
+These are rather young men, looking for a euphoric and stimulating effect.
+In 2020, the alternative use of pregabalin was emerging as a major concern for the authorities, with a legislative change around its dispensing methods (see T.3.1 of the 2021 Legal framework workbook).
+The use of pregabalin is mainly linked to the presence of unaccompanied minors arriving from the Maghreb and adults from the same region or from Eastern Europe or in very precarious situations (Gérome et al. 2019).
+The 2019 TREND report mentions that non-medical use is often associated with other products (methadone, heroin, cocaine, MDMA/ecstasy, tramadol, benzodiazepine, Rivotril®) among vulnerable populations, but also among socio-economically privileged populations.
+They can be used in combination with opioid substitution therapy or to modulate the effects of opioid withdrawal.
+Non-therapeutic use was also frequently observed in 2020, in all the towns covered by the TREND scheme.
+Furthermore, several professionals' reports mention prescribing pregabalin to addicts with a view to getting them hooked on care and regulating their consumption.